spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - Update *deployment-name.tfvars* based on the templated values.
 - `awsudo -d 3600 $ADMIN_ARN terraform apply -var-file=$DEPLOYMENT_NAME.tfvars -auto-approve`

-EKS kubeconfig is now terraform'd removing the chicken-and-egg problem, so this *should no longer be required*:

-- Run `awsudo $ADMIN_ARN aws eks update-kubeconfig --name $DEPLOYMENT_NAME`, then re-run the Terraform command.

 # Jupyterhub-deploy

 In this section, we will define a Docker image, then build and push it to ECR.
 We will then deploy JupyterHub to the EKS cluster.